-Learn to cook from scratch
+1. Learn to cook from scratch

 Instead of buying more expensive pre-packed, pre-cooked meals, start buying fresh and learning a few simple recipes.

 A great way to reduce the cost of your cooking and give your immune system a positive boost is to consider adding more vegetables and fruit to your diet.
 There are plenty of ways to substitute meat for other sources of protein.
 Not only does the average adult eat too few portions of vegetables and fruit in their day, meat is also generally the most expensive part of a meal.
-Up the vegetable proportion and save!
+Up the vegetable proportion and save money!

 This can count not just for the items you’ve already cooked, but also for extras you may have bought in bulk.
 For instance, it can be a good idea to freeze left over bread before it goes stale.